Tpatt14/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the YAML files to /etc/Ansible .
-- Update the configuration file to include the ELK server's IP address, change Host name to the name of the ELK server's IP:5601 (using the command (Ctrl+W) navigate to line 1806), and change Host name to the IP address of the ELK server:9200 (using the command (Crtl+W) nvugate to line 1106).
+- Update the configuration file to include the ELK server's IP address, change Host name to the name of the ELK server's IP:5601 (using the command (Ctrl+W) navigate to line 1806), and change Host name to the IP address of the ELK server:9200 (using the command (Crtl+W) navigate to line 1106).
+These steps listed are for Filebeat.
+To navigate through Metricbeat you can you the same command (Crtl+W) combined with key words to find where corrections need to be made within the file.

 - Run the playbook, and navigate to Kibana (Elk Public IP:5601/app/kibana) to make sure the installaton was successful.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+-the specific commands the user will need to run to download the playbook, update the files, etc._

 -ssh azadmin@(JumpBox PrivateIP)